Health And Safety

 Step 4: Consult Your Workers

 This isn't optional.
-Which means it's the law (Safety Representatives and Safety Committees Regulations 1977 / Health and Safety (Consultation with Employees) Regulations 1996).
-So if you have union reps, involve them.
+Here's the thing — it's the law (Safety Representatives and Safety Committees Regulations 1977 / Health and Safety (Consultation with Employees) Regulations 1996).
+Because of that, if you have union reps, involve them.
 If not, elect employee reps or consult directly.
-Ask: does this policy reflect reality?
-Worth adding: what's missing?
+But ask: does this policy reflect reality?
+What's missing?
 What's wrong?

 They'll tell you things you missed.
 Guaranteed.